Primechain/primechain-api-docs/docs/usecases/trade_chain.md

 To create a new trade channel use `post /api/v1/create_trade_channel` and provide these 4 parameters:
 1. `primechain_address` - your node's default primechain address.
 This is provided to you when your node connects to TRADE-Chain.
 2. `trade_channel_name` - the trade channel name.
 This must be unique across the blockchain and can contain a maximum of 32 characters including blank spaces.
-3. `details` - a short description of the trade channel
+3. `trade_channel_details` - a short description of the trade channel
 4. `open`: `true` or `false`
     * if set to `true`, write permissions need not be explicitly provided.
 All addresses can write to the trade channel.
     * If set to `false`, write permissions need to be explicitly provided.